 Why You’re Perfect for Them

-Here’s what an applicant might say on a sample admin assistant cover letter:
+Here’s what to say on a sample admin assistant cover letter:

 In my current position with Fancy Malls, I’ve had many responsibilities and achievements that would serve me well in a role at Acme.
 Fancy Malls has a similar business structure and product lineup to those at Acme, so I believe I would make a smooth and quick transition.
 On top of that, my invoice management and directory maintenance were leading performance boosters for the company, and I’m sure that I could achieve similar results at Acme, such as: